Krozark/startCppFile/README.md

       --hpp                 build hpp file
       --cpp                 build cpp file

-If no --hpp and --cpp optionns are specified, both are built.
+If no --hpp and --cpp options are specified, both are built.